JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/tutorial.md

 ![](tutorial_5.png)

 The new file will open in the editor to the right of the File Explorer sidebar.
 Type `println("Hello, world.")` in the new file and press `Ctrl + S` to save the change.
 Now select the code and press `Ctrl + Enter` to execute the code.
 This shortcut runs the new Julia session and sends the code to the session.
-Congratulations, you create and run a **Hello, world** program in Julia.
+Congratulations, you have just created and run a **Hello, world** program in Julia.

 ![](tutorial_6.png)

 ## Initialize Git Repository

 Now that we have created a new project, it is time to initialize the git repository to track the project's changes.
 Go to the `Source Control` bar by pressing the appropriate button in the activity bar.
-Then press the `Initialize Repository` button, and it will create a new Git repository in the project folder.
+Then press the `Initialize Repository` button, which will create a new Git repository in the project folder.

 ![](tutorial_7.png)